 Traffic spikes often happen in critical situations for your business.
-Go-lives of your applications, seasonal events, national TV appearances, or tickets sales opening can bring a lot of unexpected but wanted visitors.
+Go-lives of your applications, seasonal events, national TV appearances, or ticket sales opening can bring a lot of unexpected but wanted visitors.

-By simulating complex users’ behaviors or peaks of traffic, you can analyze your application’s performances precisely and identify its bottlenecks.
+By simulating peaks of traffic in complex user scenarios, you can analyze your application’s performance precisely and identify its bottlenecks.